Introduction

 Steps to verify:

-- Go to Settings → Integrations
+- Go to Integrations

-- Verify "Auto-join" toggle is enabled
+- Verify Auto-join all meetings is enabled

 If the integration shows "Disconnected" or has a red warning, click "Reconnect" and re-authorize the connection.